 Kathryn Pearson is an Associate Professor specializing in American politics; her research focuses on the United States Congress, congressional elections, political parties, and women and politics.
 Her research has recently appeared in The Journal of Politics, Perspectives on Politics, Legislative Studies Quarterly, Political Research Quarterly, and Politics & Gender, and she has published several book chapters.
-Her book titled Party Discipline in the House of Representatives will be published in 2015 by the University of Michigan Press.
+Her book titled Party Discipline in the House of Representatives was published in 2015 by the University of Michigan Press.
 It combines quantitative data analysis and interviews of key elites to examine party leaders' strategic use of their legislative prerogatives to reward loyal party members and punish defectors.
-It is an extension of her dissertation that won the APSA Legislative Studies Section's Carl Albert Award for the best doctoral dissertation in the area of legislative studies in 2004-2005.
-She is working on a new book project, Gendered Partisanship in the House of Representatives, that analyzes congresswomen's pursuit of power in a partisan era.
-Two of her papers have won the CQ Press Award for the best paper presented in the Legislative Studies Section at an American Political Science Association Meeting, "Legislating in Women's Interests?
-Congresswomen in the 106th Congress" (in 2001) and “Discharge Petitions, Agenda Control, and the Congressional Committee System, 1929-1976” (in 2007, with Eric Schickler).
+It is an extension of her dissertation that won the APSA Legislative Studies Section's Carl Albert Award for the best doctoral dissertation in the area of legislative studies.
+She is working on a new book project, Gendered Partisanship in the House of Representatives, analyzing congresswomen's pursuit of power in a partisan era.
+Pearson is a recipient of the Morse Alumni Award for Outstanding Contributions to Undergraduate Education.
 In 2002- 2003, Pearson was a Research Fellow at the Brookings Institution, and from 1993 to 1998, she worked on Capitol Hill as a Legislative Assistant for two members of Congress.
 Professor Pearson received her Ph.D. from the University of California, Berkeley.

 Educational Background & Specialties